namel3ss-Ai/namel3ss/README.md

 Then declare the tool in English in `app.ai` and call it in a flow.

 ### Studio
-A visual environment for inspecting and interacting with namel3ss programs.
-An early Studio ships with v0.1.0a1/a2 — usable for state inspection, traces, and interaction.
-It is intentionally minimal and evolving.
+A visual command center for inspecting and interacting with namel3ss programs.
+Studio now includes the Graph view, Trust dashboard, Data & Identity cockpit, and Guided Fixes powered by the editor service.
+See `docs/studio.md` for the full tour.
 ```bash
 n3 app.ai studio
 ```